TomGilbert84/TheOfficeQuiz/README.md

 Note: there is a slight time delay before the Allure report is updated on the link above.

+If the token expires, do the following:

+Solution:

+Regenerate a new PAT from GitHub:
+Go to GitHub Developer Settings.
+Click Generate new token (classic) and give it the required permissions.
+Save the token securely (you won't see it again).
+Update the GitHub Actions secret with the new PAT:
+In your GitHub repository, go to Settings > Secrets and variables > Actions.
+Add or update a secret named GH_TOKEN or similar with the new PAT.

 [![Playwright Tests](https://github.com/TomGilbert84/TheOfficeQuiz/actions/workflows/playwright.yml/badge.svg)](https://tomgilbert84.github.io/TheOfficeQuiz/)

 # ToDo